ericsonpascua1/ericson-loves-kids/README.md

 Welcome to the [EricsonBot](https://replit.com/@ericsonpascua/EricsonBot)🌀 repository.
 This project is an unofficial bot file inspired by the [Mirai](https://github.com/m1raibot/miraiv2) Repository, and it is entirely developed and maintained by Aki Hayakawa.

-AkiBot🤖 is a modified messenger bot file designed by [ericson終.](https://replit.com/@ericsonpascua)🇯🇵.
+EricsonBot🤖 is a modified messenger bot file designed by [ericson終.](https://replit.com/@ericsonpascua)🇯🇵.
 It represents an enhanced version of the Mirai messenger bot, featuring unique improvements.

 One notable feature is the integration of the `usePrefix` function into every command, eliminating the need for prefixes and ensuring a more seamless user experience.
 EricsonBot🤖 also includes a range of pre-configured commands and customizable code, encouraging users to explore and learn at their own pace.